robertschopf/robertschopf/README.md

-# Hi there, I'm Robert, a data analyst with a background in sports management.
+# Hi, I'm Robert, a data analyst with background in sports management 👋

 👀 I'm passionate about turning raw data into valuable insights and solutions for businesses.
 My background in managing complex operations and leading teams gives me a unique perspective on how data can be used to optimize processes, improve efficiency, and achieve strategic goals.